equilibr/emexpr/README.md

 ### Building

 The EmExpr core is self-contained in two files: `emexpr.c` and `emexpr.h`.
 To use EmExpr, simply add those two files to your project.

+If your toolchain is really ancient and/or broken, and does not supply `stddef.h` for some obscure reason, simply erase that line and define `ptrdiff_t` yourself.

 ### Short Example